-Entity Higher Standard (Freeboard Requirements) Feet Above BFE Van Zandt County Yes 2.0
+Entity Higher Standard (Freeboard Requirements) Feet Above BFE

-3.A.2.iii.
+Polk County Yes 2.0

+Smith County Yes 2.0

+Van Zandt County Yes 2.0

+3.A.2.c.
 Fill Requirements

 Fill placement restrictions are used as floodplain management practices to prevent the addition of fill drastically altering the hydraulic characteristics of a floodplain.
 The addition of fill can change nearby floodplains by rerouting floodwaters to threaten properties previously determined to not be at flood risk.
 All NFIP-participating communities, at minimum, must regulate fill placed in the floodway.
 In the region, the generalized interpretation of this NFIP requirement is to restrict fill in the floodway unless no adverse impact can be demonstrated.